hadrienj/StaircaseJS/readme.md

 }
 ```

+## Example

+### Procedure

-In the next example, we will create a `stair` object to manage the frequency of a sound.
+In this first example, we will create a `stair` object to manage the frequency of a sound.
 At each trial, participants hear two sounds and have to tell which one is higher in frequency.
 One sound has a fixed frequency of 1000Hz and the other has a changing frequency around 1000Hz.
 The frequency of this second sound is adaptively chosen according to participant's answers.

+### Set parameters

 ```js
 var stair = new Staircase(